Saving at Walgreens: How to Use Coupons, Register Rewards and Instant Savings

 - Register Rewards coupons will be forfeited if the qualifying merchandise is returned.

 - Register Rewards can be redeemed for eligible items only.
 Ineligible items include prescriptions, tobacco products, alcoholic beverages, dairy products, lottery tickets, postage stamps, gift cards, phone cards, health care service including immunizations.
 To see the complete list visit Walgreens.com.

 When Register Points Fail to Print

-If for some reason the Register Rewards coupon fails to print you will want to check to see if the Catalina machine is on.
+If, for some reason, the Register Rewards coupon fails to print you will want to check to see if the Catalina machine is on.
 Look for a green blinking light.
 Next, verify that you purchased the exact eligible items.
 If that checks out, you next best step is to contact Catalina at 1-888-8coupon.
-Be prepare by having the receipt close at hand and provide them with the item that you purchased that failed to trigger a Register Reward.
+Be prepared by having the receipt close at hand and provide them with the item that you purchased that failed to trigger a Register Reward.
 If it all checks out, Catalina will mail you a Register Reward in around three weeks.